dougsland/jenkinsctl/README.md

-First step, generate a token for the username that will manage the jenkins.
+:one: Generate a token for the username that will manage the jenkins.

 - Log in to Jenkins.
 - Click you name (upper-right corner).